sagemath/trac_to_gh/Issue 9844.md

 # Issue 9844: lcalc doesn't build on cygwin due to missing time.h include

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9845

 Original creator: was